surajrampure/surajrampure.github.io/dair3.md

 git clone https://github.com/surajrampure/dair3-2025.git
 cd dair3-2025
-pip install -r requirements.txt
+pip install -r requirements.txt cd files
 ```

 You can then open the notebooks in your browser by running `jupyter notebook` in your Terminal.

+If you'd like more detailed steps on how to run Jupyter Notebooks locally, refer to [**this guide**](https://practicaldsc.org/env-setup/#replicating-the-gradescope-environment).